edwardsmarkf/fastfeathers/README.md

 **Note**:  Please do not simply run these scripts without carefully reviewing this [excellent feathers tutorial](https://docs.feathersjs.com/guides/readme.html).

 All the Feathers examples utilize [Tcl-Expect](https://www.tcl.tk/man/expect5.31/expect.1.html) to answer the Feathers CLI questions.
 It is not required to have a separate VPS environment for a database connection, but it does make it more interesting.
 All database examples are using SSH connections.
+All testing has been done on both [Centos 7](https://www.centos.org/) or [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).

 ### List Of Examples: